CiscoCloud/vaquero-docs/docs/current/architecture.md

 3. **model API** - REST API that responds to agents looking to update their model cache, it will also provide a state manifest that enables an agent to know what state its booting hosts are in.
 4. **event API** - REST API that receives events from long running services on agents.
 5. **server controller** - The process that manages the numerous go routines on vaquero servers and acts as an intermediary between all server services.
-6. **state engine (in progress)** - The brains behind vaquero, that will understand a data model, look at the events history and task history to understand what actions need to be taken to move booting hosts from one state to the next.
+6. **state engine** - The brains behind vaquero; will understand a data model, look at the events history and task history to understand what actions need to be taken to move booting hosts from one state to the next.
-7. **task manager (in progress)** - A generic container task manager that knows how to run jobs on distributed task executors.
+7. **task manager** - A generic container task manager that knows how to run jobs on distributed task executors.
 A use case will be to run LOM containers that will execute on an agent to reboot a host, kicking off the re-provision process.

 #### `vaquero agent`